 East of Everywhere

-Five years since the apartment on Harker Street, where food was scarce and nights were long and their mother slept away her grief.
+Four years since the apartment on Harker Street, where food was scarce and nights were long and their mother slept away her grief.

-Six months since Janie was forced to leave her little brother, Brayden, and best friend, Leo, behind at Anthers Hall.
+Three months since Janie was forced to leave her little brother, Brayden, and best friend, Leo, behind at Anthers Hall.

 Two weeks since she stole a bicycle and ran away from the new children’s home on the other side of the state.

 One day since she arrived in Montours City.